pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     fd

 We guess you meant 't.forward(100)', so we type that out for you, as you can see.
-You can type 'forward' to mean the same thing.
+You can type 'forward' to mean the same thing

+    forward

 You can even type out the full Python yourself if you want:

     import turtling